oehrlis/ad-lab/scripts/modules/CommonFunctions/README.md

   (DEBUG, INFO, WARNING, ERROR) and optional timestamps.
 - **Exit-Script:** Exits the script with optional error handling, allowing you to specify an error message, custom exit code, and script name.
-- **Ensure-Module:** Ensures that a specified PowerShell module is installed and imported with a minimum version.
+- **Use-Module:** Ensures that a specified PowerShell module is installed and imported with a minimum version.
 It can automatically install the module if it's not available.